 This is called an 'immediate suspension' even though it is not always immediate.
 It could take up to 12 months for this to happen.
 The suspension lasts until the date in the suspension notice or until your case is heard in court.

 If the magistrate cancels your licence and disqualifies you from driving, usually the disqualification will be back-dated to the date you got the immediate suspension notice.

 The magistrate can also choose to:

-- place you on a
+- place you on a community corrections order

 What else might happen if I am found guilty?